-The question of compliance without testing is sometimes discussed as an alternative but in practise, it has limited application to a very small number of devices.
+The question of compliance without testing is sometimes discussed as an alternative but in practice, it has limited application to a very small number of devices.
 Some product variants do not need testing nor do they need Competent Body/TCF approval.
 Though it is possible in some cases to demonstrate compliance by theoretical calculation, testing to standards, whether in part or in full, will be involved in virtually all cases, It is not necessary to employ a Competent Body to perform the calculations.
 Any competent engineer can perform this task.
-It is recommended that this option be thoroughly investigated to ensure that the expensive consultancy costs do not escalate to a point where any savings are eroded.
+It is recommended that this option is thoroughly investigated to ensure that the expensive consultancy costs do not escalate to a point where any savings are eroded.

 Products too Large for Testing at Test Laboratory

 Some products can be very large or complex and difficult or impractical to transport to a test laboratory so the supplier, with assistance from experienced EMC engineers may prepare a TCF for submission to a Competent Body for assessment.
 The TCF will nearly always involve some level of testing.
 In some cases, EMC standards permit in-situ testing at the user installation.
 Where the number of installations is low, this option may be the least expensive route to compliance.
 In making that determination, advice should always be sought from a laboratory accredited by NATA for in-situ testing to the specific standard in question.